denn1s/apple-and-lily/Ch. 16 - Karin.md

 Not that it matters now.

-The blood drained from my face and a deep chill rushed in, spreading thin ice from my neck to my palms before melting into cold sweat.
+The blood drained from my face, and a deep chill rushed in, spreading thin ice from my neck to my palms before melting into cold sweat.

-I wanted to look away, to bolt, but I couldn't.
-My gaze froze on the walking catastrophe responsible for my impending demise.
+I wanted to look away.
+Bolt.
+Run.
+Anything.
+But I couldn't move.
+My gaze locked on the walking catastrophe responsible for my impending fall.
 My hands wouldn't stop shaking.

-"Well," she said, her voice impossibly sweet.
-"Since we can't seem to focus..."
+“Well,” she said, her voice impossibly sweet.
+“Since we can't seem to focus…”

-Then she laughed.
+I swallowed.
+Then I heard her laugh.

-And that laugh...
-That damned laugh was the sound of every lock in hell simultaneously clicking open.
+And that laugh… That damned laugh was the sound of every lock in hell clicking open at once.
 Making way for my condemned soul.

 The devil was wearing a deceptively formal suit.

-It professional enough at first glance.
+It looked professional at first glance.
 Almost innocent.
-But the top buttons were undone, revealing a deliberate strip of pale skin that my traitorous eyes refused to stop tracking.
+But the top buttons were undone, showing a strip of pale skin that my eyes refused to stop tracking.

 But that wasn't what was going to kill me.

 No.

-That was the goddamn mini skirt.
+It was the goddamn mini skirt.

-"I thought I should try calling on *Lily-sensei~*"
+“I thought I should try calling on *Lily-sensei~*”

-That name rolled off her tongue in an alluring purr that seemed to vibrate through my chest.
+The name rolled off her tongue in an alluring tone that vibrated straight through my chest.

 _Yuri-sensei…_

-*Maybe she’d been the real teacher all along.*

 She held a brush in one hand, tapping it slowly against her open palm. _Tap.
 Tap… Tap._

-*And she could teach me whatever she wanted—*
+*She could teach me whatever she wanted—*

 No, stop.
 I shook my head, snapping out of the trance just long enough to meet her gaze.

-They were blood red.
+Her eyes were blood red.

-But maybe dying by yuri wasn’t the worst way to go.  {consider removing this line or joining it with the teach me line}
+… Maybe dying by yuri wasn't the worst way to go.

 ---